margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 3 Voices: Your mentor told you the lesson taught, the historian with the facts. your tender, heartfelt, poetic response to what you learned

 # Poetry #
+## Angels Are Everywhere ##
+I felt some angel wings.
+I saw a feather.
+I saw an angel note on a poster on the side of the road.
+I heard a song on angels outside of a church.
+Angels are in songs waking us up to our reality.
+Angels are everywhere.

 ## Yes, WE Can ##
 I had been in a dark place for so long.
 I was expressing revenge.